aliak00/bolts/README.md

 Full API docs available [here](https://aliak00.github.io/bolts/)

-Bolts is a utility library for the D programming language that provides templates and compilet time functions that are not available in D's std.traits and/or std.meta packages.
+Bolts is a utility library for the D programming language that provides templates and compile time functions that are not available in D's std.traits and/or std.meta packages.

 E.g.
 ```d